 Medicine balls can be used in a workout for an almost unlimited number of purposes.
 Whether they are used as a form of resistance for lifting, slamming or throwing, or as a movable base from which to develop stability and motor skills, they offer an affordable and versatile training solution.
 Their rubber external coating makes them incredibly hard-wearing, while their adaptability to almost any exercise environment makes them a firm favourite amongst personal trainers.

-Foam rolling can be used at the end of workout to release tension and waste products that have built-up during the session, or before the workout as a means of preparing the muscles, tendons and ligaments for the workout ahead.
+Foam rolling can be used at the end of a workout to release tension and waste products that have built-up during the session, or before the workout as a means of preparing the muscles, tendons and ligaments for the workout ahead.

 Rolling is also commonly performed between workouts to keep muscles soft, supple and pain-free.
 The practice of foam rolling, or self-myofascial release as it is formally known, is a form of self-massage that involves finding tension points within a muscle and gently rolling on them to release the tension and knots that developed.